EPP Faculty :: Haibo Zhai

 - Postdoctoral Research Associate, North Carolina State University, 2008

 Dr. Haibo Zhai earned his PhD degree at NC State and did his postdoctoral fellowship research at CMU.
-As Project Manager at the Center for Energy and Environmental Studies within the department, Dr. Zhai plays a leading role in fostering the development of the Integrated Environmental Control Model (IECM: http://www.cmu.edu/epp/iecm/) developed by Carnegie Mellon for U.S. DoE’s National Energy Technology Laboratory.
-Dr. Zhai is an appointed member of the Transportation Research Board (TRB)’s Standing Committee on Transportation and Air Quality, and has co-chaired the Committee Paper Review for annual TRB meetings.
+As Project Manager in the department, Dr. Zhai plays a leading role in fostering the development of the Integrated Environmental Control Model (IECM: http://www.cmu.edu/epp/iecm/) developed by Carnegie Mellon for U.S. DoE’s National Energy Technology Laboratory.
+Dr. Zhai is an appointed member of the Transportation Research Board (TRB)’s Standing Committee on Transportation and Air Quality, and was one of the co-chairs of the Committee Paper Review for annual TRB meetings.

 Dr. Zhai's research interests are in the areas of energy and environmental systems with a focus on mitigating traditional air pollutants and greenhouse gases emissions from fossil fuel-fired power plants and transportation systems.
 His research involves a combination of engineering system modeling with economics, risk analysis, and policy analysis.
 His current activities mainly lie in engineering-economic modeling and analysis of electric power systems and advanced carbon capture technologies; and energy-water nexus, especially under carbon constraints for climate change mitigation.